wendylabsinc/wendy-swift-tools/README.md

-# edge-swift-sdk
+# Edge Swift tools
 Edge needs custom swift SDKs.
-This repo will host those releases
+This repo will host those releases as well as install scripts.